upperlinecode/flask-and-MongoDB/readme.md

 Now whenever we want to use the credentials, we can just use the name of the variable instead of the credential itself.

-This code before:
+Recall the code we use to connect to our MongoDB:

 ```python
 app.config['MONGO_URI'] = 'mongodb+srv://admin:password@server-kxrbn.mongodb.net/test?retryWrites=true'
 ```

-becomes this using environment variables:
+Using environment variables, it is now secured:

 ```python
 app.config['MONGO_URI'] = 'mongodb+srv://'+USER+':'+PASS+'@server-kxrbn.mongodb.net/test?retryWrites=true'